IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Overview Section {{scream-overview}} revised; now also including the overview figure and the basic algorithms

-* Own section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code
+* Old section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code

 * New Section on "Sender Side State" explaining some basic variables